Looking for long-lasting recycled plastic benches?

-When you require maintenance free recycled plastic benches and seats for your school playground, are choosing street furniture for an urban development or improving facilities for a specific environment, British Recycled Plastic has the answers.
+When you require maintenance-free recycled plastic benches and seats for your school playground, are choosing street furniture for an urban development or improving facilities for a specific environment and want to feel secure with a 25 year guarantee, British Recycled Plastic has the answers.

 No splinters, no splits and no rot means our range of outdoor recycled plastic benches and seats is low maintenance, weatherproof, safe and designed to deal with the most demanding environment.